E-Mail: pat at pat-thompson.net

 Here is a list of major current and past research projects:

 One publication of note, aside from those at the above link, is a special issue of ZDM - Mathematics Education I co-edited with Guershon Harel.
 It culminated in an international Zoom event across two days in which over 250 people participated.

 Since retiring I've taken up astrophotography.
 Click here to see my Instagram page where I archive photos.
 Click on a photo to see an explanation of it.

 My grandchildren are now interested in astronomy, too.
-One question they puzzled about was why the moon shows "different shapes".
-I created these animations to help them develop a scheme for envisioning the moon in relation to the earth and sun.
+One question they puzzled about was why the moon has "different shapes".
+I created these animations to help them envision the moon in relation to the earth as they both orbit the sun.

 MTED 2250, Methods of Teaching Elementary Mathematics (Spring, 1998)